 Contact: Telephone +41 81 839 46 08 - firstname.lastname@example.org

 Denny Griep completed his training in hotel management in beautiful Kaiserstuhl in the Riegeler Hof in Riegel.
-Soon after his training, he moved to Switzerland, more precisely to the Ticino, where he gained first-hand experience in a managing position at the Giardino Lago in Ascona.
-He helped to expand business for the Tavolago AG in Lucerne as Head of Gastronomy and finally came to the Engadine, where he managed the golf restaurant in Zuoz for 5 years.
+Soon after his training, he moved to Switzerland, more precisely to Ticino, where he gained first-hand experience in a managing position at the 5-star Hotel Giardino Lago in Ascona.
+He helped to expand business for the Tavolago AG in Lucerne as Head of Gastronomy and finally came to the Engadine, where he managed the Golf Restaurant in Zuoz for 5 years.
 Since June 2014 Denny Griep has been part of the Saratz team and looks forward to welcome you soon in the Pitschna!

 Contact: Telephone +41 81 839 45 80 - email@example.com